-Use the right keywords in the section just below your name.
+- Use the right keywords in the section just below your name.
 This is especially useful if you are a consultant or a professional offering specific services.
-In my case, I have listed my work as a content strategist there.
+In my case, I have listed my work as a content strategist as well as digital marketer.

-If you wish, include past examples of your work.
+- If you wish, include past examples of your work.
 They may include slides, videos, graphics, images, e-Books, white papers and others.
-Personally, I haven’t had the time to do that yet, but don’t let that stop you.

 This is easy and should be done as soon as possible, especially if you are in the professional services or B2B sector.